 Report: Benchmarking ESG in banking & finance

-October 2021 • Capital markets • by Panagiotis Asimakopoulos, Tim Wickenden & Chris Breen
+October 2021 • A reality check on ESG • by Panagiotis Asimakopoulos, Tim Wickenden & Chris Breen

 This report measures the penetration of ESG in different sectors of banking and finance around the world and highlights the challenges ahead for the industry.
 While there has been significant growth in ESG activity in the past five years, in most sectors it is still a small fraction of the total.
 Europe is a long way ahead in most sectors – but the US and Asia are catching up fast.